Sphereon-SDK/vision-sdk/java8-okhttp-gson/docs/VisionApi.md

 <a name="uploadFile"></a>
 # **uploadFile**
-> VisionJob uploadFile(jobid, stream)
+> InputResource uploadFile(jobId, stream)

 Upload an image for a vision job

 Upload an image for a vision job.
-Processing will not be started yet.
+Processing will start after submitting the job.

 ### Example
 ```java